Multidisciplinary Designer

 What did we learn?

-Our usability research revealed crucial lessons about user behavior and design effectiveness.
-Users rely heavily on visual cues to navigate interfaces, making it essential to establish clear distinctions between clickable and non-clickable elements.
-This insight reinforced the fundamental principle that visual design must prioritize clarity over aesthetics.
+Our usability research taught us important lessons about how people use websites and design effectiveness.
+We learned that rely heavily on visual cues to navigate interfaces, so it's key to make it crystal clear what they can and cannot click, as they’ll try everything you wouldn’t expect.
+This insight reinforced the fundamental principle that design must always prioritize clarity over aesthetics.

 Accessibility Insights